 1.6.1.2 Plate structure means a portion of plating bounded by stiffening members.
 By plate structures are meant portions of the deck, platform and inner bottom plating and portions of the bottom, side, bulkhead plating as well as webs of deep members.

-1.6.1.3 In the present Part of the Rules the term "framing" includes primary members and deep
+1.6.1.3 In this Part the term "framing" includes primary members and deep members strengthening